 - Increase the level of customer loyalty, engagement and advocacy

-- Grow the purchase likelihood for every new product you launch
+- Grow the purchase likelihood for every new product/service you launch

 To create an effective strategy, you can start with the VCI Alignment Model to build consistency between your strategic vision, company culture and the public image of your brand.

-Continue crafting a strategy following these seven steps:
+Continue crafting a strategy following these eight steps:

 - Set clear corporate branding goals